 With tools like giosg for the pharmaceutical industry, pharma companies can really boost their efforts in innovation and digital marketing.

 For example, one of the leading pharmaceutical companies was able to implement relevant pop-ups on its website that would activate at the right time and for the right visitors.
-Thanks to the giosg solution, Novartis has had more flexibility and freedom to focus on conversions and attracting healthcare professionals.
+Thanks to the giosg solution, they have had more flexibility and freedom to focus on conversions and attracting healthcare professionals.
 Read more about the case here!

 There are many emerging digital tools and platforms that allow for targeted, personalised communication and provide valuable data and insights that can be used to support your future engagement strategies.